-\NOTE: DAAC students must provide documentation of completed immunizations before entering the clinical site.
-This includes Hepatitis B series, MMR, Tdap, TB, and Varicella.
+NOTE: DAAC 2366 Practicum: DAAC students must provide documentation of completed immunizations before entering the clinical site.
+This includes Hepatitis B series, MMR, Tdap, TB, and Varicella, Drug Screen and Background Check.
+CPR certification is also required.
 Some of these immunizations are taken in a series and can take up to 6 months to complete.
 CPR certification is also required.